Answers to the 6 Retirement Questions We Hear Most Often

 - Target Retirement Portfolios allow the participant to select the portfolio closest to their particular retirement year (example Target 2040) and the investment mix (conservative to aggressive) automatically adjusts as the participant gets closer to retirement.

 - Managed Portfolios are similar, but maintain a particular risk allocation over time.

 Both options are diversified, professionally managed and are becoming increasing popular among retirement savers.
-According to projections by Vanguard, over three quarters of plan participants are expected to use professionally managed products by 2022.

 Q: Should I invest in a Roth or Traditional IRA?